 plus Budget amount in the current month

-Once you know how much money you have Available to Budget, you can start assigning those dollars to jobs.
-When you are first starting out, you probably won’t be able to budget the entire month at once.
+When you are first starting out, you might not be able to budget the entire month at once.
 That’s okay, just assign dollars to Categories until the Available to Budget number is zero.
-It’s best to do this prioritizing - which might be new if you haven’t budgeted before:
+This is often a different way of thinking about budgeting for most people.
+That’s why we’ve devoted an article to it:

-This means you can only budget each paycheck as it arrives, but you will gain tremendously because you are budgeting with real money that has already arrived, as opposed to budget with money that you think/hope/want to have.
+This means you will only budget each paycheck as it arrives instead of the entire month at once.
+You will gain tremendously because you are budgeting with real money that has already arrived, as opposed to budgeting with money that you think/hope/want to have.

 Eventually, you’ll build a Buffer of one month’s income and then you can budget the entire month at once.